syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Show sort number

-The datagrid provides the sequence numbers to display the sorted columns during multi-column sorting by setting `SfDataGrid.showSortNumbers` is set to true.
+The datagrid provides support the sequence numbers to display the sorted columns during multi-column sorting by setting `SfDataGrid.showSortNumbers` is set to true.
+This is applicable when the `SfDataGrid.allowMultiColumnSorting` property is enabled.

 {% tabs %}
 {% highlight Dart %}